Road layout in the KPZ class: Introduction

 Breaking up the homogeneous Poisson process on \(\mathbb R^2\) w.r.t.\ polar coordinates, we get from here

 We conclude that the number of cars intersecting the disc is Poisson with mean at least the right-hand side of this display.

 The mean distance travelled by cars is \(\frac1\gamma\), and since we already fixed the Poisson intensity of cars at 1, we can think of this as a large number.
+(For actual figures, if the UK's 33.5m cars formed a homogeneous Poisson process on the UK's 243,610\,\(\text{km}^2\) area, then they would be spaced an average of 43\,metres apart.
+The typical driving distance is around 10\dots15\,km, which is far longer.
+Hence \(\frac1\gamma\) can be assumed to be much greater than \(\frac12\), which is the average distance between Poisson points of intensity 1, using the units of this article.
+Of course spatial density fluctuates drasticly between urban and rural areas.)
 Similarly, the radius \(r\) of interest e.g., for a homeowner wishing for a quiet house, can be considered \(\mathcal O(1)\).
 Hence we find that even in a moderate sized garden, plenty of cars should pass.
-(For actual figures, the UK's 243,610\,\(\text{km}^2\) and 33.5m cars give 85\,metres as unit length to get density 1 of cars, and the typical driving distance is around 10\dots15\,km: \(\frac1\gamma\) is in the order of 100's.
-Of course spatial density fluctuates drasticly between urban and rural areas.)
 Taking the driving distance to infinity (\(\gamma\searrow0\)) makes \(N_r\) divergent.

 This is not what we find in real life: the coalescence of the cars' trajectories is a significant missing feature in this na\"ive model.